Clastify logo

 Easy

-State the direction of electron drift in a metal wire relative to conventional current.
+State the direction of electron drift compared with conventional current in the wire.

 SL • Paper 2